neophenix/protoc-gen-validation/README.md

 * float_gte: double - must be >= this value
 * float_eq: double - must equal this value

+### Message Options
+* return_on_error: bool - returns when we encounter an error instead of collecting all of them

 ## Errors
 A pointer to ValidationErrors is returned by each Validate() function.
 This contains a slice of ValidationError pointers.
 Each
 ValidationError has a Field that will be the name of the field that caused the error, and an ErrorMessage that is the human